samalba/image-spider/README.md

   jobs.
 The current expiry is 15 minutes, but this is arbitrary and adjustable.

 * This interface code is separate from the spider code.
 Multiple spiders can be deployed simultaneously to share the workload.
+The spiders are written so as to use dotCloud workers, as requested.
+Otherwise I would probably have chosen to use a python pool of workers, to gain more programatic control over them.

 * REST methods correspond to controller methods.